michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0006.md

 - v: give heart or courage to
 - n: a verbalization that encourages you to attempt something
 ### Family
-spur: spurred, spurring, spurs+;spurring: spurrings
+- spur: spurred, spurring, spurs+
+- spurring: spurrings
 ### Examples
 - A year later, the Spurs were in total control and won in five games.
 - A Russian oil firm paid a large court fine owed by one of his aides, spurring accusations that Moscow was buying influence.